pagkly/Zed/Investopedia4/Job Openings and Labor Turnover Survey (JOLTS) Definition.md

 -   The JOLTS is a survey that helps measure job vacancies.
 It is distributed by the Bureau of Labor Statistics within the U.S. Department of Labor.
 -   A job vacancy is considered to be a position that is available, that starts within 30 days, and that the company is actively seeking to fill with a candidate outside the organization.
--   Used along with the Commerce Department's Help-Wanted Index and the Department of Labor's nonfarm payroll report, JOLTS can help give investors a sense regarding broader trends in the U.S. labor market.
+-   Used along with the [[Commerce]] Department's Help-Wanted Index and the Department of Labor's nonfarm [[Payroll|payroll]] report, JOLTS can help give investors a sense regarding broader trends in the U.S. [[Labor Market|labor market]].

 ## Understanding the JOLTS